madara-tribe/HW-Jetson-CSICAM-PX1.1/README.md

-# TCP ImageCompression from Jetson CSI or USB camera to Pyside(GUI)
+# TCP ImageCompression from Jetson CSI or USB camera to on GUI(Pyside).

-It trasmit image from jetson to other PC (such as Mac) and plot GUI(Pyside).
+It trasmit image from jetson to other PC (such as Mac) and plot on GUI(Pyside).

-It plot iage and calcurate how much it take time
+It plot image and calcurate how much it take time

 ・<b>CSI camera type</b> is 「SainSmart IMX219」